 The V&A East project will create two interconnected sites in Queen Elizabeth Olympic Park, London – a brand-new museum at Stratford Waterfront, and a new collection and research centre at Here East.
-Opening in 2023, V&A East will also host a unique and unprecedented partnership between the V&A and the Smithsonian Institution – the largest museum and research complex in the world.
+V&A East will also host a unique and unprecedented partnership between the V&A and the Smithsonian Institution – the largest museum and research complex in the world.

 V&A East represents an extraordinary opportunity to open-up the V&A's collection to all: as a vital sourcebook for infinite creative possibilities, as a place where young people can develop their creative skills and critical thinking, and as a platform to interrogate the ideas of our time through the designed world past and present.
-To ensure V&A East is rooted in its neighbourhood by the time it opens in 2023, we will continue to build relationships across the Olympic boroughs, and test ideas through conversation and collaborative creative projects.
+To ensure V&A East is rooted in its neighbourhood by the time it opens, we will continue to build relationships across the Olympic boroughs, and test ideas through conversation and collaborative creative projects.
 With local people helping shape its vision and programmes, V&A East will be a place for everyone representative of the cultures, communities and creativity of east London and beyond.

 V&A East will provide a 360-degree view of the V&A, and illuminate the breadth of its work in ways that have not been realised before.
 Situated within the vibrant creative hub of east London and surrounded by four of the city's fastest-growing and most diverse boroughs, V&A East will be firmly rooted in its local neighbourhood and global in outlook.